EURECA

 Photos taken by Ludmila Kabelová

-The European Union, which is currently trying to rethink the management of natural resources and material flows in the Member States, is preparing changes to waste legislation that should ensure a shift away from the linear nature of the current economy towards a so-called circular economy (circular economy).
+The European Union is currently revising waste legislation in Member States to shift towards a circular economy model, aiming to manage natural resources and material flows more sustainably.
 The circular economy takes into account the limits of our planet and aims to ensure the circulation of materials, reduce waste production and, through a change in production and consumer models, also create employment opportunities.
-Reusable centers can bring significant societal benefits, especially if they are conducted with a clear social mission, for example as a social enterprise.
-Reusable activities provide a high potential for job creation as they are manually demanding (collection, sorting, cleaning, repair, etc.).
-Reuse and preparation for reuse in this concept is essential and their importance will be reflected in the waste management of the Czech Republic.
+Reusable centres, particularly if operated with a clear social mission like a social enterprise, offer significant societal benefits.
+These centres have considerable potential for job creation, as they involve manual tasks such as collection, sorting, cleaning, and repair.
+The emphasis on reuse and preparation for reuse is vital and will be reflected in waste management practices in the Czech Republic.

 https://dobrapraxe.cz/cz/priklady-dobre-praxe/chrudim-re-use-centrum-chrudim